artsy/eigen/docs/preferred_practices.md

 # :world_map: Preferred Practices

-This document is a broad overview of the history and how we prefere to do things on eigen.
+This is a living document, expected to be updated regularly, a broad overview of the history and how we prefere to do things on eigen.
+Here you can find links to

-It is a living document, expected to be updated regularly, with links to:
+- Tools we use

-- Example code.
+- Examples
-- Pull requests with interesting discussions.
+- Pull requests with interesting discussions
-- Blog posts.
+- Blog posts

-Links should point to specific commits, and not branches (in case the branch or file is deleted, these links should always work).
-If a file is outdated, or our understanding has moved on since it was linked to, please update this document.

 ## Contents